-- View all outlets' status.
-If any outlet sensor enters the alarmed state, it is highlighted in yellow or red. - Perform actions on all or multiple outlets simultaneously with setup/power-control commands on the top-right corner.
+- View all outlets' status. - Outlets above or below thresholds are highlighted in yellow or red. - Perform actions on all or multiple outlets simultaneously with setup/power-control commands on the top-right corner.

-Note that only outlet-switching capable models show the power-control buttons, and you must have the Switch Outlet permission to perform outlet-switching operations.
+Only outlet-switching capable models show the power-control buttons, and you must have the Switch Outlet permission to perform outlet-switching operations.